AdobeDocs/pass.en/help/accountiq/operation-affecting-user-segment.md

 >[!NOTE]
 >
->The start date and end date have a granularity same as the granularity you selected for the evaluation when defining segment using **[!UICONTROL segment and timeinterval panel]**, in step 1.
+>The start date and end date have a granularity same as the granularity you selected for the evaluation when defining segment using **[!UICONTROL segment and time interval panel]**, in step 1.
 >
 >
 >So if you selected the granularity as Week then the start and end dates are in terms of week (for example Week 14); if you select granularity as Month, then the start and end dates are in terms of months.